priyakumartt-glitch/weatherdata-pipeline/README.md

 # Weather Data Pipeline

-This project is a simple data pipeline where I collected weather data from an API and processed it step by step.
+This project is a data pipeline where I collected weather data from an API and processed it step by step.

 The data is handled in three layers: